survivejs/react-book/manuscript/00_introduction.md

 The book content and source are available at [GitHub](https://github.com/survivejs/webpack_react).
 This allows you to start from any chapter you want.

+You can also find alternative implementations of the application using [mobservable](https://github.com/survivejs/mobservable-demo) and [Redux](https://github.com/survivejs/redux-demo).
+Studying those can give you a good idea of how different architectures work out using the same example.

 ## Getting Support

 As no book is perfect, you will likely come by issues and might have some questions related to the content.
 There are a couple of options: